ko1/rubyhackchallenge/EN/4_bug.md

 #### If we are ignored...

 Even if we propose a patch, a bug is not fixed until a ruby committer commits it.
-Most of case, fast worker (nobu and others) committers commits bug fixes.
+Most of cases, fast worker (nobu and others) committers will commit bug fixes.
 But it is possible to postpone accepting the patch.

 * Low priority: if committers think "nobody use `hello()` method", it can be thought as troublesome and postponed.
-* Busy: nobody has duty to keep quality assurance, so if people are busy, it can be postponed.
+* Busy: nobody has a duty to keep quality assurance, so if people are busy, it can be postponed.
 * Modification is not mature: another committer should fix the patch.
 If the committer who has a charge is busy, it can be postponed.
 * Unable to reproduce the problem: if there is no repro-code or repro-code doesn't work well, it can be postponed.